kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Human Assumptions in Data

-Labels reflect judgment.
+Labels reflect judgment
-Judgment varies.
+Judgment varies
 Models inherit inconsistency

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.